iTwin/itwinjs-core/docs/presentation/Customization/ExtendedDataRule.md

 > TypeScript type: [ExtendedDataRule]($presentation-common).

 Extended data rule is used to inject some arbitrary data into presentation data objects (nodes, content records).
+See [Extended data usage](../Customization/ExtendedDataUsage.md) page for information on how to use injected data in our UI components.

 ## Typical Use Case